saveriomiroddi/saveriomiroddi.github.io/_posts/2022-12-23-Installing-Ubuntu-22.04-on-a-mirrored-RAID-1-and-encrypted-BTRFS-root-filesystem.md

 ## Conclusion

 Ubiquity is a very limited and ultimately frustrating software.
-Fortunately, the operating system as a whole, has good support for BTRFS, so there is a range of options, which includes very stable, and conceptually simple (enough), solutions.
+Fortunately, the operating system as a whole, has good support for btrfs, so there is a range of options, which includes very stable, and conceptually simple (enough), solutions.

 Happy mirroring 😁